Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Application to real signal: Jupiter observation with NenuFAR

-Table \ref{tab:possible_periodities_NenuFAR_data} lists the possible fundamental periods for Jupiter $T_\mathrm{Jupiter}$, Io $T_\mathrm{Io}$, Europa $T_\mathrm{Europa}$ and Ganymede $T_\mathrm{Ganymede}$, and the day/observation periodicity $T_\mathrm{Day}$, and the different combination between them, i.e. synodic and harmonic periods, that can be expected to be found in the LS periodograms that follow.
+{Table} \ref{tab:possible_periodities_NenuFAR_data} lists the {fundamental and periods at which one can expect to see signals for Jupiter, $T_\mathrm{Jupiter}$ (corresponding to auroral radio emissions), and its various moons {that} control part of the Jovian radio spectrum: Io, $T_\mathrm{Io}$; Europa, $T_\mathrm{Europa}$; and Ganymede, $T_\mathrm{Ganymede}${.} In addition, the day/observation periodicity, $T_\mathrm{Day}$, was added.
+The different combinations of these periods are listed; i.e. the beat and combination periods that can be expected to be found in the LS periodograms that follow.} {The average length of the observations are not included in the calculation of the beat or {combination} periods; as seen in Section \ref{sec:real_signal}, this does not influence the periodograms (except in the case of the study of pure windowing).}

-Figure \ref{fig:NenuFAR_data_all_freq_periodogram}A shows the degree of circular polarization (Stokes V/I) measurements within 5~MHz-frequency bands.
-Figure \ref{fig:NenuFAR_data_all_freq_periodogram}B--G show periodograms of the SNR of the LS power (noted SNR(LS)) for 5~MHz-frequency bands in the range [8--38[~MHz.
-The Noise in each frequency band is approximated by the standard deviation of the LS periodogram.
-Figure~\ref{fig:2D_periodogram} is a summary in 2D (observed radio frequency vs. LS periodicities) and displays the SNR of the LS power (noted SNR(LS)) for $1$~MHz bands.
-The SNR is intentionnaly thresholded to remove the noise (see Figs. \ref{fig:NenuFAR_data_all_freq_periodogram}B--G).